teclone/forensic-js/README.md

 XML.install(dom.window, dom.window.document);
 ```

-The Globals module performs a check for the presence of a `window` and `document` objects, and installs them if both are found.
+The Globals module checks for the presence of a `window` and `document` objects, and installs them if both are found.
 Hence there is no need to call the `install(host, root)` method when running in a browser.

 **Automatically Detect Objects**: